Random concave functions: Introduction

 Another important class of shape-constrained inference problems is density estimation.
 A classic example, studied in \cite{DR09, CSS10} among many other papers, is log-concave density estimation.
 Here we observe data $X_1, \ldots, X_N$ with values in $\mathbb{R}^n$, where

 and $f$ is a log-concave density, i.e., $\log f$ is concave.
-For example, the normal and gamma distributions are log-concave.
+For example, the densities of the normal and gamma distributions are log-concave.
 Again, to use the Bayesian approach we need to introduce suitable prior distributions on the space of concave functions.
-So far there is little work in this topic except the one dimensional case (see \cite{MRS17}).
-For recent progress in log-concavity in general and density estimation we refer the reader to \cite{SW14, S17}.
+So far there is little work on this topic except the one dimensional case \cite{MRS17}.
+For recent progress in log-concavity in general and density estimation we refer the reader to \cite{S17, SW14}.

 In nonparametric Bayesian statistics a very useful class of prior distributions is the Dirichlet process introduced by Ferguson \cite{F73}.
 Realizations of the Dirichlet process are random discrete probability measures on a given state space.
 In one dimension, the Dirichlet process can be used to enforce shape constraints.
 For example, a convex function on an interval has a non-decreasing first derivative which can be identified with the distribution function of a measure.
 However, similar arguments do not extend immediately to multi-dimensions as the second derivative of a convex function, if exists, is matrix-valued.\footnote{The subgradient (as a set-valued mapping) satisfies a condition known as cyclical monotonicity; see \cite[Section 24]{R70}.} See Section \ref{sec:optimal.transport} for more discussion involving ideas from optimal transport.